 Figure 1: Scylla finishes all pending compactions 21 minutes after the load finishes

-In comparison, Figure 2 shows the AWS monitoring panel for the Cassandra nodes.
+In comparison, Figure 2 shows the AWS monitoring panel for the Apache Cassandra nodes.
 During and after the ingestion period, users would face a massive compaction backlog.

 Loaders: 3 x m4.2xlarge (8 vCPUs) randomly reading partitions

 For the small dataset read phase we queried the partitions according to a Gaussian distribution centered at the mean with stdev=10k partitions.
-The goal is to demonstrate the performance of both Cassandra and Scylla serving a dataset that is highly likely to fit in memory.
+The goal is to demonstrate the performance of Apache Cassandra and Scylla serving a dataset that is highly likely to fit in memory.
 The small number of cores will be a limiting factor, but EBS will not.
 After an initial warm-up, this workload will not use the disk at all, and will run for 20 minutes.

 For the medium-size dataset read phase, we will query randomly according to a gaussian distribution centered at the mean with stdev=100M.
 This dataset size is chosen to be at least twice as big as the memory size, but it is small enough so that cache locality considerations will come into play.
 This phase will run for 60 minutes.